Snapchat/KeyDB/README.md

 What is KeyDB?
 --------------

 KeyDB is a high performance fork of Redis focusing on multithreading, memory efficiency, and high throughput.
-In addition to multithreading KeyDB also has features only available in Redis Enterprise such as FLASH storage support, and some not available at all such as direct backup to AWS S3.
+In addition to multithreading KeyDB also has features only available in Redis Enterprise such as [Active Replication](https://github.com/JohnSully/KeyDB/wiki/KeyDB-(Redis-Fork):-Active-Replica-Support), FLASH storage support, and some not available at all such as direct backup to AWS S3.

 On the same hardware KeyDB can perform twice as many queries per second as Redis, with 60% lower latency.